razshare/frizzante-docs/src/content/docs/guides/sessions.md

 ## Customization

-Sessions are managed through a series of function pointer defined directly under the `sessions` package.
+Sessions are managed through a series of function pointers defined directly under the `sessions` package.

 You can overwrite these function pointers with your own in order to customize sessions behavior.